shuaiqiu/hello-word/README.md

 # hello-word
-This is my first project in GitHub
+What should I write?
+Well,les's welcome friends from foreign countries!
+This is another branch.